Trump shifts stance on Korea summit from 'off' to 'maybe'

-WASHINGTON (AP) - "Everybody plays games," President Donald Trump declared as he suggested the potentially historic North Korean summit he had suddenly called off might be getting back on track.
+WASHINGTON (AP) - President Donald Trump says "everybody plays games" as he's suggesting the summit with North Korea that he suddenly called off might get back on track, rekindling hopes of progress toward halting the North's nuclear weapons development

-His sights set on a meeting that has raised hopes for a halt in North Korea's nuclear weapons development, Trump welcomed the North's conciliatory response to his Thursday letter withdrawing from the Singapore summit with Kim Jong Un.
-Rekindling hopes as quickly as he had doused them, Trump said it was even possible the meeting could take place on the originally planned June 12 date.
+Trump has welcomed the North's conciliatory response to his Thursday letter withdrawing from the June 12 meeting in Singapore with Kim Jong Un.
+Trump said Friday it was even possible the meeting could take place on the originally planned date.

 "They very much want to do it; we'd like to do it," he said.

-Later Friday, Trump tweeted that the two countries were "having very productive talks."
+Trump later tweeted that the two countries were "having very productive talks."
 He wrote that the summit, "if it does happen, will likely remain in Singapore on the same date."

+Meantime, Kim and South Korea's president, Moon Jae-in, met on Saturday at a border truce village.
+They discussed carrying out the peace commitments they reached in their first summit, as well as Kim's potential meeting with Trump, Moon's office said.
+Moon was expected on Sunday to reveal the outcome of his surprise meeting with Kim.

-The sweetening tone was just the latest change in a roller-coaster game of brinkmanship - talks about talks with two unpredictable world leaders trading threats and blandishments.
-On Thursday, White House officials had noted that Trump had left the door open with a letter to Kim that blamed "tremendous anger and open hostility" by Pyongyang but also urged Kim to call him.
+White House officials noted that Trump had left the door open with a letter to Kim that blamed "tremendous anger and open hostility" by Pyongyang but also urged Kim to call him.

 By Friday, North Korea issued a statement saying it was still "willing to give the U.S. time and opportunities" to reconsider talks "at any time, at any format."
 Trump rapidly tweeted that the statement was "very good news" and told reporters that "we're talking to them now."

-Confident in his negotiating skills, Trump views the meeting as a legacy-defining opportunity and has relished the press attention and the speculation about a possible Nobel Peace Prize.
-He made a quick decision to accept the sit-down in March, over the concerns of many top aides, and has remained committed, even amid rising concerns about the challenges he faces in scoring a positive agreement.
+Trump views the meeting as a legacy-defining opportunity and has relished the press attention and the speculation about a possible Nobel Peace Prize.
+He made a quick decision to accept the meeting in March, over the concerns of many top aides, and has remained committed, even amid rising concerns about the challenges he faces in scoring a positive agreement.

 Asked Friday if the North Koreans were playing games with their communications, Trump responded: "Everybody plays games.
 You know that better than anybody."

-While the president did not detail the nature of the new U.S. communication with the North on Friday, Defense Secretary Jim Mattis said at the Pentagon, "The diplomats are still at work on the summit, possibility of a summit, so that is very good news."
+He did not detail the nature of the new U.S. communication with the North.
+At the Pentagon, Defense Secretary Jim Mattis said "diplomats are still at work on the summit, possibility of a summit, so that is very good news."
 He characterized the recent back-and-forth as the "usual give and take."

-A previously planned trip by White House aides to Singapore this weekend to work on logistics for the trip remained on schedule, said two White House officials, who were not authorized to speak publicly.
+A previously planned trip by White House aides to Singapore this weekend to work on logistics for the trip remained on schedule, said two White House officials, who were not authorized to speak publicly and discuss the matter on condition of anonymity.

-Secretary of State Mike Pompeo spoke Friday with a top official from South Korea, whose leaders had appeared to be taken aback when Trump withdrew from the summit.
-Spokeswoman Heather Nauert said Pompeo and South Korean Foreign Minister Kang Kyung-wha reaffirmed their "shared commitment to the denuclearization of the Korean peninsula" and pledged to coordinate "in all of their efforts to create conditions for dialogue with North Korea."

-South Korea's government said in a statement released Saturday that it was relieved about the revived talks for a summit.

 The U.S. and North Korea do not have formal diplomatic relations, complicating the task of communicating between the two governments.
-Under the Trump administration, the CIA, where Pompeo served as director before becoming secretary of state, has taken an unusually prominent role in back-channel negotiations.
+Under the Trump administration, the CIA, where now-Secretary of State Mike Pompeo served as director, has taken an unusually prominent role in back-channel negotiations.

 Pompeo last year assembled a working group at the CIA called the Korea Mission Center, which gradually assumed the lead role in talks with the North Koreans, and the group's director, a retired senior CIA official with deep experience in the region, became the main U.S. interlocutor with Pyongyang.